-Ebrahim Firouzi (32) has been in prison in Iran since March 2013 and is due for release in January 2020.
+Ebrahim Firouzi (33) has spent over six years in prison in Iran on charges relating to his Christian activities.
 A former Muslim, he comes from Robat-Karim, 25 km southwest of Tehran.
-He has been arrested and interrogated several times for his Christian activities.

-In July 2013, Ebrahim was sentenced to one year in prison on numerous charges including propaganda against the Islamic regime, evangelism, contact with anti-Islamic agents abroad and running a Christian website.
+In 2013, Ebrahim was arrested and sentenced to one year in prison and two years of internal exile in Sarbaz on numerous charges including “propaganda against the Islamic regime, evangelism, contact with anti-Islamic agents abroad and running a Christian website“.

-Ebrahim’s elderly mother Kobra Kamrani, who was visually impaired, died of cancer on 3 December 2018.
+Ebrahim’s mother Kobra Kamrani, who was visually impaired, died of cancer on 3 December 2018.
 She had surgery in April 2017, followed by chemotherapy.
-Ebrahim was the breadwinner for his mother and his sister, and without him at home they struggled.
+Ebrahim, who worked as a labourer in a lathe workshop, was the breadwinner for his mother and his sister, and without him at home they struggled.
 His younger brother helped to care for their mother.

 11 January 2011 Ebrahim was accused of evangelising, apostasy and association with foreign organisations.
 He was interrogated and held in Ghezel-Hessar prison in Karaj for 154 days before being released conditionally.

-21 August 2013 While Ebrahim was on a short leave from Rajai-Shahr prison in Karaj (also known as Gohardasht prison), he was arrested again, in a meeting at a friend’s office.
+21 August 2013 While Ebrahim was on a short leave from Rajai-Shahr prison in Karaj, he was arrested again, in a meeting at a friend’s office.
 Security authorities accused him of spying for the Israeli Intelligence service, Mossad.
 He was held in Evin prison until 2 October 2014, when he was transferred back to Rajai Shahr prison.
+Also known as Gohardasht, Rajai-Shahr is a maximum-security prison housing Iran’s most violent criminals and terrorists.

 13 January 2015 Ebrahim was due for release, but was kept in detention and a new case was opened against him.